ZijingPeng/DXR-Hybrid-Rendering/README.md

 | ---------------- | ---------------------- |
 | ![](/img/ao.png) | ![](/img/ao_svgf.png)  |

-To improve the performance, we merge the shadow buffer and the AO buffer and add the filter.
+To improve the performance, we merge the shadow buffer and the AO buffer into one buffer and then add the filter.

 ### Reflection